Graf Zeppelin (LZ-127)

 Among the most desirable of polar philatelic items are those from the polar rendezvous of the Graf Zeppelin airship and the Russian Ice Breaker "Malyguin".
 The intent had originally been to rendezvous with the submarine Nautilus, which was then on a Trans-Polar expedition led by Sir Hubert Wilkins.

 Between July 24 and July 31, 1931, the Graf Zeppelin was on an Arctic flight.
-The pilot was Count Von Eckner, Lincoln Ellsworth (another famous polar explorer in his own right) was the navigator and a Professor Somoilovich was an observer.
+The pilot was Dr. Hugo Von Eckner, Lincoln Ellsworth (another famous polar explorer in his own right) was the navigator (some sources say just "observer") and a Professor R.L.
+Somoilovich of the Arctic Institute in Leningrad, who was the head of the 15-man scientific crew.
 They traveled some 8,000 miles with a flight time of 136 hours.
+The only other American on the flight was USN Lt.
+Cmdr. (later Rear Admiral) Edward H. "Iceberg" Smith, USCG.
+Smith was an expert on ice conditions and later (1950s) was head of the Woods Hole Oceanographic Institute.
 On July 27 they had a mail exchange in their rendezvous, which took place at Hooker Island, located in the Franz Josef group of islands.

 Black and white scan of Lawhead Graf Zeppelin cover from 1931.